 Guide To Healthy TravelStaying healthy when you travel is a big concern of many.
-Falling ill when on the road is a most disheartening experience.
-Usually it means losing time on your precious holiday, trying to find a medical person who speaks your language, or it can turn into a serious illness and you may be a very long way from decent medical care and from the care of friends and family.
-Yes, I’ve had my share of illnesses when travelling, most not serious (travellers diarrhoea) and sometimes far more serious.
+Falling ill when on the road is the most disheartening experience.
+Usually, it means losing time on your precious holiday, trying to find a medical person who speaks your language, or it can turn into a severe illness, and you may be a very long way from decent medical care and the care of friends and family.
+Yes, I’ve had my share of illnesses when travelling, most not serious (travellers diarrhoea) and sometimes far more severe.

-I reckon that more people fall foul of water problems than any other health related issue.
+I reckon that more people fall foul of water problems than any other health-related issue.
 You need to take a cautious approach with water regardless of where you travel.
-Even in places with a safe water supply just the difference to your normal water can cause minor problems.
+Even in places with a safe water supply, just the difference to your regular water can cause minor problems.
 Remember that contaminated water can catch the unwary as it can be found on salads and in ice-cubes.
 In places with very suspect water, even eating rice (that has been soaked in contaminated water) can be a problem.
 Drink bottled water or do as I do, carry a UV Water Purifier, mine is a SteriPEN Freedom Water Purifier that is recharged via USB.
-I’ve taken it into remote places such as Afghanistan and Ethiopia and it has never failed to do what it supposed to do.
+I’ve taken it into remote places such as Afghanistan and Ethiopia, and it has never failed to do what it supposed to do.

 Also, be aware of water dispensers at different places such as airports and restaurants.
-This may indicate that the water is safe but it may not be true.
+This may indicate that the water is safe, but it may not be accurate.
 I remember visiting a major tourist attraction that had one of those water dispensers, and it was empty.
 An employee removed the large and empty plastic water container from the dispenser and left the room.
-10 minutes later, he returned with the same water container back filled with water.
-It was obvious that this was filled with tap water and not filtered water as you would expect.
-Also be aware of buying bottle water in certain places – ensure it is sealed before you purchase.
+10 minutes later, he returned with the same water container backfilled with water.
+It is evident that this was filled with tap water and not filtered water as you would expect.
+Also, be aware of buying bottled water in certain places – ensure it is sealed before you purchase.
 It is not unknown for certain unscrupulous individuals to place tap water in these bottles and sell them as purified water.
 If the seal is broken on bottled water, don’t buy.

 One of the great fallacies of travel is “Never eat street food”.
 Experienced travellers know this to be incorrect for street food is full of flavour and cheap.
 So how can you tell which establishments are safe to eat?
 Simple – only eat at busy places frequented by locals.
 Any busy place with a fast turnover of food is highly unlikely to cause you problems, where quiet places with food sitting for prolonged periods waiting to be consumed is far more problematic.
 Thus a busy street stall is a safer option than a quiet upmarket restaurant.